Feynman Rules for Scalar Conformal Blocks: Examples of Cross Ratios

 \subsection{\texorpdfstring{$v$}{v}-type Cross Ratios}

 In this section we will demonstrate how to use \eno{vCR} to construct $v$-type cross ratios given an appropriate choice of flow diagram.

-\begin{enumerate} \item To solve for the $v$-type cross ratios, we need to find the comb-like structure that results for any vertex pair, $V_iV_j$.
-The subscripts of the $V_iV_j$ pair correspond to the labels of the two OPE vertices that are the end vertices of the corresponding comb-like structure.
+\begin{enumerate} \item To solve for the $v$-type cross ratios, we need to find the comb structure that results for any vertex pair, $V_iV_j$.
+The subscripts of the $V_iV_j$ pair correspond to the labels of the two OPE vertices that are the end vertices of the corresponding comb structure.
 This will result in $\binom{M-2}{2}$ $v_{rs}$ cross ratios.
 For example if we consider the following flow diagram,

 then we will have $V_iV_j$ pairs found in the upper right triangle of the matrix\footnote{Note that this matrix corresponds to $\binom{M-2}{2}$ in any given diagram.} below \eqn{}{ \left( \right). }